blog2i2j/cybersader..cyberbase/📁 01 - Projects/Cynario/Cynario.md

 - Create graphs of scenarios with links to events
 - Markdown is easy, so it's really easy to setup
 - Would be easiest if you could create the scenario from graph view (likely just some other plugins)

+## 2) Web-Based tool

+- IO type tool where you can export the configuration from the background and import
+- PWA support
+- Graph-based UI
+- Builder UI
+- Player UI
+- Kind of like Text based RPG
+- Marketplace to share scenarios - well a search and community space or whatever.

 # DROPZONE